-Cover and let sit for a few minutes to soak everything up.
+If it is too saucy, cover and let sit for a few minutes to soak everything up.

 The mac and cheese thickens up as it cools.
 If you need to loosen it up, just add more milk as needed.

-Resources to make This Recipe and More
+Resources to make Instant Pot Macaroni and Cheese Recipe and More

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.